Stonley890/Stonley890/README.md

 #
 If you're looking for Minecraft stuff, I have everything published on [Modrinth](https://modrinth.com/user/Stonley890).

-If you're looking for music, it's free to listen, download, and use from [SoundCloud](https://soundcloud.com/stonley890).
+If you're looking for music it's free to listen, download, and use from [SoundCloud](https://soundcloud.com/stonley890).

 If you want something to watch, you can check out the YouTube channels I manage: [Stonley890](https://youtube.com/@Stonley890), [Bog The MudWing](https://youtube.com/@bogthemudwing), and [Waffle Irons Gaming](https://youtube.com/@waffleirons).
 #